f-ernanda/travel-planner/README.md

 - GitHub Actions for CI
 - Terraform for infrastructure exploration

-The infrastructure and CI/CD setup were included to align with the exercise requirements and to demonstrate how I would approach real-world deployment scenarios, even though this project itself is not intended to be maintained or deployed long-term.
+The infrastructure and CI/CD setup were included to align with the exercise requirements and to demonstrate how I would approach real-world deployment scenarios.

 ## 📋 Documentation context